This page provides a guide to configuring a NetApp SnapLock storage as a Storage Target in Verba.

 SnapLock is an alternative to the traditional optical "write once, read many" (WORM) data.
 SnapLock is used for the storage of read-only WORM data.
 SnapLock is a license-based, disk-based, open-protocol feature that works with application software to administer non-rewritable storage of data.
 The primary objective of this Data ONTAP feature is to provide storage-enforced WORM and retention functionality by using open file protocols such as CIFS.
 SnapLock can be deployed for protecting data in strict regulatory environments in such a way that even the storage administrator is considered an untrusted party.
 SnapLock provides special purpose volumes in which files can be stored and committed to a nonerasable, non-rewritable state either forever or for a designated retention period.
 SnapLock allows this retention to be performed at the granularity of individual files through standard open file protocols such as CIFS.

-For a general description of Verba Storage targets, please refer to: Storage targets
+For a general description of storage targets, please refer to Storage and export targets.

 Please refer to the official NetApp SnapLock guide to deploy and configure the NetApp system.

 Verba uses the NetApp Manageability SDK to access the WORM specific features of the Data ONTAP API.